Red squirrels act

 for birds to acclimate to a new feeder ranges from the first day you

-put it out to a couple months - this all depending on following good
+put it out to a month or longer - this all depending on following good

 bird feeding tips, your bird environment (rural or urban), how many

-trees etc. that is conducive to birds.
-Other factors include
+trees, schrubs, etc. that is conducive to birds.
+If you live

 existing feeders (already mentioned), time of year you start